alexanderharm/node-carddav2phone/README.md

 - the snom phone should now synchronise the contacts
 - setup a cron job to run the script on a regular basis in order to keep your contacts updated

-## Known issues
+:warning: Known issues

 There is a serious performance decrease with Snom phones rendering them more or less unusable with XCAP files having duplicate numbers.
+Unfortunately in my experience that also holds true for XCAP in general in v10.
 The script now ignores duplicate phone numbers and it will mail you a warning about the concerned entries if you configure the mail section.